 Spring Classes 2018

 Mondays: Kindergarten – 1st graders who want their first taste of theatre!
 This 9 week class is one hour long and introduces kids to theatre games, vocal projection and feeling comfortable expressing themselves in a small, supportive group.
-In this session kids will also learn a song to perform for their parents at the end of the session.
 Class is limited to 12 students so sign up now!

 2:30 – 3:30 in room 7A